wladimirbix/test_Template_repo_to_Rebase/README.md

 - The `test` folder contains automated tests.
 - The `tmp` folder contains temporary files and cache files.

+### Custom Project Dependencies

+If you need to install additional Python packages specific to your project, add them to the `src/custom_requirements.txt` file.

+These dependencies will be installed along with the main requirements during the Docker build process.

+#### Example:
+To add a package, simply include it in the `custom_requirements.txt` file, like so:

+requests==2.26.0
+matplotlib>=3.4.0
+pandas
+NumPy

+Once added, rebuild the container to install these custom dependencies.

 ## Useful and Commonly Used VSC Shortcuts